Azure-Samples/azure-opensource-labs/linux/vm/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fazure-opensource-labs%2Fmain%2Flinux%2Fvm%2Fvm.json)

-The above "Deploy to Azure" can be the fastest way to get up and running with no local dependencies.
+The "Deploy to Azure" button above can be the fastest way to get up and running with no local dependencies.

 You can see how this link is generated in [PORTAL.md](PORTAL.md).
 It uses the [vm.json](vm.json) ARM (Azure Resource Manager) template, generated from the [vm.bicep](vm.bicep) Bicep template using the `az bicep build -f vm.bicep` command.

-To deploy via the command line, which deploys the Bicep template directly, enables you to easily customize it to your requirements, install the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and follow the steps below.
+Deploying via the command line, which deploys the Bicep template directly, enables you to easily customize it to your requirements, install the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and follow the steps below.
 These examples require a bash shell (e.g. macOS, Linux, [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about), [Multipass](https://multipass.run/), [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/quickstart), [GitHub Codespaces](https://github.com/features/codespaces), etc).

 ## Cloud-init